nikolas-virionis/spotify-api/README.md

 # Method Use Example
 api.artist_specific_playlist(artist_name='Joyner Lucas', K=50, complete_with_similar=True, print_base_caracteristics=True, build_playlist=True)
 # Function that returns a pandas DataFrame with all songs from a specific artist within the playlist
-# and can complete that new playlist with the closest songs to that artist, and create it in the users account
+# and can complete that new playlist with the closest songs to that artist, and create it in the user account
 # complete_with_similar is a Flag that indicates if the playlist will be completed with the closet songs related to the artist or only their songs
 # The ensure_all_artist_songs Flag serves the purpose of making sure all the artist's songs are present in a "This is" type playlist, regardless of the K value.
-# This behaviour is turned off by setting the Flag as False
+# This behavior is turned off by setting the Flag as False
 # print_base_caracteristics will display the parameter song information
 # The "distance" is a mathematical value with no explicit units, that is
-# used by te algorithm to find the closest songs
+# used by the algorithm to find the closest songs
-# If complete_with_similar is True and K is more than all the songs with that artist, a Artist Mix is created,
+# If complete_with_similar is True and K is more than all the songs with that artist, an Artist Mix is created,
 # otherwise, a "This once was" Playlist is created
 # BUILD_PLAYLIST WILL CHANGE THE USER'S LIBRARY IF SET TO TRUE
 ~~~